What is an Intake Meeting?

 Get the job title and the job description

 Check if the description and salary are realistic or if you will have to manage expectations at the meeting.
-If the company or manager has carried out a job analysis, make sure you get details.
-A job analysis is a valuable tool to help you select the right candidate.
+If the company or manager has carried out the required steps for job analysis, either recently or in the past.
+If not then using our job analysis questionnaire is a valuable tool to help ensure your hiring criteria is validated.

 Research the position